-Careers Education and Guidance aims to equip students with the skills and knowledge that they need to access appropriate courses throughout life and to adapt to the ever changing employment market.
-All students meet with employers and here about alternative pathways from University to the workplace and apprenticeships.
+Careers Education, Information, Advice and Guidance aims to equip students with the skills and knowledge that they need to access appropriate courses throughout life and to adapt to the ever changing employment market.
+All students meet with employers and hear about alternative pathways from University to the workplace and apprenticeships.
+All students have access to Lunch and Learn sessions to hear from different employers and industries.
+All students have careers assemblies to understand the careers offering, their careers theme for the year and linking curriculum learning to careers.